Phone Intelligence API Integration Guide

 Is there a sandbox or test environment?

-VeriRoute Intel provides 10 free lookups every month, which you can use for testing and development.
-The free tier uses the same production API, so your integration code will work identically when you upgrade to a paid plan.
+VeriRoute Intel provides a free API sandbox, which you can use for testing and development.
+The free sandbox uses the same production API, so your integration code will work identically when you upgrade to a paid plan.

 Related Articles